awsdocs/aws-lambda-developer-guide/doc_source/security-dataprotection.md

 ## Encryption in transit<a name="security-privacy-intransit"></a>

 Lambda API endpoints only support secure connections over HTTPS\.
-When you manage Lambda resources with the AWS Management Console, AWS SDK, or the Lambda API, all communication is encrypted with Transport Layer Security \(TLS\)\.
+When you manage Lambda resources with the AWS Management Console,AWS SDK, or the Lambda API, all communication is encrypted with Transport Layer Security \(TLS\)\.

 When you [connect your function to a file system](configuration-filesystem.md), Lambda uses [Encryption in transit](https://docs.aws.amazon.com/efs/latest/ug/encryption.html) for all connections\.